vishvAsa/AgamaH/AryaH/hinduism/_index.md

 - while nAstika (veda-nindaka) systems loosely lie at the peripheri
 - Sectarian Astika beliefs and practices (eg. mokSha-drive, pAncharAtra, shaiva, kaumAra) lie somewhere in-between.

-The last section of chapter 36 of PV Kane's vol 5 a must-read for every hindu who wants to understand his background.
-The part that starts [here](https://archive.org/stream /HistoryOfDharmasastraancientAndMediaevalReligiousAndCivilLawV.5.2/Kane_A-History-of-Dharmasastra-v5-2_1962#page/n945/mode/2up), specifically.
+The last section of [chapter 36](/kalpAntaram/kANe/v5p2/10_Hindu_Culture_and_Civilization/36_Characteristics_of_Hindu_Culture/) of PV Kane's vol 5 a must-read for every hindu who wants to understand his background.

-An introduction to some of these concepts by shatAvadhAnI gaNesha here:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/tMDOTpLR1NE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Is hinduism a religion?
 See [here](religion/).